department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2024-07-Development-Letters/research-findings.md

 > _“Doesn’t show I've uploaded anything a couple days ago.
 Everything looks the same except the 5103 notice isn't there any more.” - P17_

-**4. Most participants valued the thoroughness of decision letters but were frustrated by the lengthy wait and vague information about their claim status.**
+**4. Most participants recalled valuing the thoroughness of decision letters but were frustrated by the lengthy wait and vague information about their claim status.**

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool